rnaveiras/lolcommits-uploader/README.md

     $ gem install lolcommits-uploader

-## Config
+## Configuration

-In your $HOME/.s3-uploader.yaml with the following:
+Put in your $HOME/.s3-uploader.yaml with the following:

 ```yaml
 aws_access_key_id: WADUSKEY